lm2343635/ShapeView/README.md

 ## License

-RxOrientation is available under the MIT license.
+ShapeView is available under the MIT license.
 See the LICENSE file for more info.